 In the Angeles National Forest north of Arcadia, the San Gabriel River has become a popular gathering place for picnickers and swimmers, who often bathe in pools created by crude human-made dams of rocks and logs.
 The dams disturb the river’s flow and threaten the Santa Ana sucker, an endangered fish.
 They also hamper flood control efforts and are a magnet for trash left behind by recreational users.
-Recently, volunteers from Edison International joined ongoing efforts to clean up the river and remove invasive dams.
-The event celebrated National Public Lands Day and was part of Edison International’s $350,000 funding for the National Forest Foundation this year and $2.25 million total donated to the group since 2010.

 Searching for trash and inspecting human-made dams in the San Gabriel River.
 PHOTO CREDIT: Kelly Beck